What type of PT degree is offered at GW?

 Is an interview required for admission to the GW DPT Program?

 Yes, an interview is required.
-If you are chosen for an interview, you will be notified by e-mail or phone.
+If you have been invited for an interview, you will be notified by e-mail or phone.

 What occurs on interview day?

 Interviews are typically held on Friday or Saturday during the fall and early spring prior to the intended entry date.
 Interview sessions provide applicants an opportunity to meet prospective classmates, current students, faculty, and staff.
 Each interview day includes: a meet and greet session; a small group interview; a small group activity with prospective classmates; a small group discussion with current students; and a tour of the GW-Foggy Bottom campus.
 It is a great opportunity for you to get to know us and vice versa.
 Many of our students have reported that the on-campus interview significantly influenced their decision to attend GW.

 Please see our webpage on estimated tuition and educational expenses.

 Commensurate with the SMHS mission, the Program in Physical Therapy is dedicated to recruiting and educating a qualified and diverse health care workforce able to meet societal needs.
 As such there are a limited number of scholarships available for qualified applicants.
 All students will be considered for scholarship awards.
 No additional application is required.